grenappl/autodrivedash/README.md

 - **User Authentication** - Players can register, log in, and save their progress and high scores securely.
 - **Player Controls & Preferences** - Players can move around and accelerate to avoid obstacles and collect powerups using keyboard controls which can be changed in settings.
 - **Score & Progress Tracking** - Keeps track of the player’s score, unlocked vehicles, and highest scores during gameplay.
-- **Dynamic Game System** - Generates random vehicle traffic and power-ups with more challenging gameplay as players reach higher scores.
+- **Dynamic Game System** - Generates random enemy vehicles, power-ups, and music with more challenging gameplay as players reach higher scores.
 - **Automatic Data Saving** - Automatically stores player progress and high scores in a database after each session, allowing players to continue from where they left off without manual saving.

 ## Technologies Used